athiefaine/bdd-monopoly/README.md

 Scenario: Player Patrick buys a property set
-  Given player Patrick owns 2 properties of the same colour When he buys a third property within the same colour Then the properties value is increased
+  Given player Patrick owns 2 properties of the same colour When he buys a third property within the same colour Then the properties value should be increased
   And he can buy buildings
 ```

-Find some code smells
+Find some description smells

 <details><summary> Spoiler alert</summary>
 <p>